FelixKratz/SketchyBar/README.md

 [plugins](https://github.com/FelixKratz/SketchyBar/discussions/12) section if someone has already created what you are looking for.

 ## Documentation
-For the full documentation of all commands and properties please refer to the [website](https://felixkratz.github.io/SketchyBar/config/bar) or if you prefer a single document, see the [markdown version of the docs](https://github.com/FelixKratz/SketchyBar/blob/master/DOCS.md).
+For the full documentation of all commands and properties please refer to the [website](https://felixkratz.github.io/SketchyBar/config/bar).

 If questions remain, feel free to consult the [Q&A](https://github.com/FelixKratz/SketchyBar/discussions/categories/q-a) section.